UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

     - Explore the concept of design patterns as blueprints for solving common software design problems.
     - Develop a practical understanding of the Factory Method design pattern

-???- info "Learning objectives of Design Patterns"
+???- info "Learning outcomes of Design Patterns"

     - The learners know of the "zero line" code and how it relates to software design "Zero line" Design
     - The learners can describe the general parts of a design pattern and why we use them.